lupyuen/pinetime-rust-mynewt/rust/app/src/bloc.md

     //  Transmit the query firmware request by writing to the SMP charactertistic await smpCharac.write(request, withoutResponse: true);

-    //  Response will be delivered via Bluetooth LE Notifications, handled above final response2 = await completer.future;  //  Wait for the completer to complete
+    //  Response will be delivered via Bluetooth LE Notifications, handled above.
+    //  We wait for the completer to finish receiving the entire response. final response2 = await completer.future;
 ```

-_(Yes the name is rather odd...
-It shall be renamed!)_

 # Handle Bluetooth LE Response from PineTime